 Burke, Virginia, is an ideal place to live when you want the comforts of suburbia along with the excitement of a nearby big city.
 In this case, that big city is none other than Washington, D.C., located only 20 miles from Burke.
 Nature lovers, rejoice: Burke also offers ample green space, with Pohick Creek Stream Valley Park and Burke Lake Park.

 A Desirable D.C.
 Suburb

-Burke, Virginia, even has a few planned communities: Burke Centre, for example.
-This Burke neighborhood is home to parts of several major roads as well as thousands of housing units, in addition to office and retail space.
+Burke, Virginia, even has a few planned communities, like Burke Centre, for example.
+This Burke neighborhood is home to parts of several major roads, as well as thousands of housing units, in addition to office and retail space.
 While it is true that residents in Burke may have to grapple with D.C.-area traffic if they commute, Virginia Railway Express (VRE) stations serve Burke, taking the stress out of the daily drive.

 Getting Out and About

 One reason Burke, VA, shines is its outdoor options.
-Pohick Creek Stream Valley Park, which borders Springfield, VA, offers nature trails, backpacking, fishing, mountain biking and more.
-Burke Lake Park, right outside Burke, provides 218 acres of water fun for fishing and boating.
-On land, activities include volleyball, disc golf and a driving range.
+Pohick Creek Stream Valley Park, which borders Springfield, VA, offers nature trails, backpacking, fishing, mountain biking, and more.
+Right outside Burke, Burke Lake Park provides 218 acres of water fun for fishing and boating; on land, activities include volleyball, disc golf, and a driving range.
 One of the lake's gems is the Burke Lake Loop Trail, which the American Hiking Society designated as one of the best 10 fitness trails in the United States.